Testlio/lunchbot/README.md

 Alternatively, you can set up a free [Heroku](http://heroku.com) app, defining the variables there and letting the specified Procfile do the rest.

+## Using

+Once LunchBot has been added to a channel, just ask her about lunch and she'll reply back with a bunch of offers that she managed to scrape.
+Current keywords that will trigger the search are "offer", "lunch" and "menu".
+Keywords are only looked for in messages mentioning lunchbot.

 ## Architecture

 The app consists of two main components: the bot and the sources of information.
 Currently, the app simply creates the bot and defines a few sources for restaurants in Tallinn.
 The code should be sufficiently simple to understand and modify, most importantly, `FacebookSource`, the representation of a FB page of interest should be looked at, as well how the predefined locations are handled in `index.js`.